 Here are three golf drills for the range you can work on that might be able to help you.

-Who this drill will help: Golfers who tend to hit their shots off the heel or toe of the clubface.
+This drill is great for golfers who tend to hit their shots off the heel or toe of the clubface.

-Who this drill will help: Golfer who tend to hit behind the ball (the ground first) or tend to top the ball.
+This drill is best for golfers who tend to hit behind the ball (the ground first) or tend to top the ball.

 See the video below by PGA professional Chris Ryan:

-Who this drill will help: Golfers who make inconsistent contact with the ball as a result of bad posture.
+This drill is for golfers who make inconsistent contact with the ball as a result of bad posture.

 See a demonstration of this drill by PGA instructors Piers Ward & Andy Proudman below: